-The Gunnison, Colorado, Uranium Mill Tailings Radiation Control Act (UMTRCA) Title I Disposal Site was inspected on June 4, 2012.
+The Gunnison, Colorado, Uranium Mill Tailings Radiation Control Act (UMTRCA) Title I Disposal Site was inspected on June 3, 2013.
 The disposal cell and all associated surface water diversion and drainage structures were in excellent condition and functioning as designed.
-Six riprap test areas on the cell apron and diversion ditches were visually inspected and photographed; no apparent rock degradation was noted when compared to previous photos.
-Two damaged perimeter signs were replaced.
-No other maintenance needs or cause for a follow-up or contingency inspection was identified.
+Six riprap test areas on the cell apron and diversion ditches were visually inspected; no rock degradation was noted when compared to 2012 photos.
+No maintenance needs or cause for a follow-up or contingency inspection was identified.